 Does it leak?
 Is it always green?
 Has a professional told you it was poorly built?
 If so it may be wise to spend resources on your feature.
 There a times when I have to tell a potential client that I can not fix their water feature.
 Not because I don't know what's wrong, but because they have something so fundamentally flawed that it doesn't make sense.

 Let's assume that your pond is basically sound- just ugly.
 What now?
-Here are a few ways that you can rehabilitate it.

 - Plants.
 Without plants most streams look like a pile of rocks.
 Plants soften the stones and naturalize your feature.
 The plants in and around the pond are a transition to the rest of your softscape.
 Have small pockets between rocks along the stream?
-Cram a grass or fern in there!
+Cram an ornamental grass or fern in there!
 Focus on plants that look like the varieties we naturally find by bodies of water.

 - Small Rock.
 If your stream and pond edge are finished with river rock you can probably see the liner underneath.
 Get a few bags of small rock- like drain rock or pea gravel- and cover those spots.
 Use it judiciously along the edges and in the bottom of the stream.
 Did you just plant a grass by the stream?
 Cover the base of it with rock.
 Get that liner covered and add variety and texture with this simple solution.